KDND: Early years

 On September 25, 1945, Lincoln Dellar, who had signed on KXOA (1470 AM) on May 20 of that year, applied to the FCC to build a new FM radio station in Sacramento, originally specifying 95.9 MHz as the frequency.
 The construction permit was granted on December 19, 1945, but changes in program planning and technical adjustments in the early days of the present 88–108 MHz band meant that the station debuted at 102.9 MHz in June 1947 before being moved to 107.9 MHz within months.
 For most of this time, KXOA simulcast the AM station, which since its launch had been an affiliate of the Mutual Broadcasting System.
 In July 1957, KXOA dropped Mutual to become a Top 40-format music station; later that year, the KXOA stations were sold to Cal-Val Radio.

 In 1961, Cal-Val experimented with splitting the AM and FM stations, changing the FM to a country format as KCNW.
 The experiment was undone the next year, and KCNW returned to being KXOA-FM.
 Both stations were then sold to Producers, Inc., of Milwaukee for $500,000 in 1963.
 Upon the 1965 enactment of the FM Non-Duplication Rule, which curtailed simulcasts of AM and FM stations in large markets, KXOA-FM partially separated from its AM counterpart and broadcast adult contemporary music from 7:00 a.m. to 3:00 pm, and then simulcasting KXOA's Top 40 programming until it signed off at midnight.
 In 1969, the station raised its effective radiated power from 12,500 watts to more than 49,000.

 In 1970, the KXOA stations were split by then-owner Fuqua Industries, with the AM station leased to investors involved in the ownership of KSJO in San Jose and the FM to a group led by L. Ray Rhodes.
 However, the Rhodes group did not materialize, and three months later, Fuqua filed to sell the station to a consortium consisting of Drake-Chenault, a national program syndicator, and Brown Broadcasting, which owned KGB-AM-FM in San Diego.
 The sale became effective at the start of 1971; the FM retained the call sign, while the AM became known as KNDE.
 Drake-Chenault moved the station to Loma Vista Drive off Fulton Avenue.
-In early 1971, the station flipped to oldies, and after a brief dalliance with progressive rock known as "Earth Rock", the oldies format returned in 1973.
+In early 1971, the station flipped to oldies, and after a brief dalliance with progressive rock known as "Earth Rock" in August 1972, the oldies format returned in early February 1973.